 Y. These signal interfaces apply to both the input and output interfaces.

 Pixel Streaming Control Buses These bus interfaces appear for all pixel formats.
-See Pixel Control Bus, for more information.
+See Pixel Control Bus (Vision HDL Toolbox), for more information.

 External Board Interfaces These signal interfaces correspond to physical GPIO interfaces on your target hardware platform.
 There are two categories: input and output.
 In this example, the input port